Wheest/bib-boi/README.md

 ####  Search for possible duplicated bibentries

 This approach is very fuzzy, but could reveal some overlaps.
+Your first step should probably to open up your reference manager, assuming you're using one, and sort by name.
+That will reveal the most obvious overlaps.
+Next, you can try this python script:

 ``` sh
 python3 dupe_check.py $BIB_FILE